Cumulocity-IoT/oee-block/docs/userguide/002basic.md

 # User Guide Basic Usage
-Let us now create an Analytics Buidler model to calculate OEE for a machine.
+Let us now create an Analytics Builder model to calculate OEE for a machine.
 A good starting point is the **Normal #1** simulator from the [oee-simulators](https://github.com/Cumulocity-IoT/oee-simulators) project, which produces the following data:

 * **Availability**: the simulator produces an `Availability` event which has a field `status` that is either `up` or `down`.
 This event is produced 5-10 times per hour with 90% being `up`.
 * **Performance**: the simulator produces an event `Piece_Produced`.
 The event is produced about 25 times per hour.